-Under the 2012 Personal Data Protection Act ( PDPA), organizations are expected to establish and enforce policies and practices essential for the fulfillment of their PDPA obligations.
-Organizations are specifically needed to appoint at least one person, known as the Data Protection Officer (DPO), to oversee the duties of data protection within the organization and to ensure compliance with the PDPA.
+Under the 2012 Personal Data Protection Act ( PDPA), organizations are expected to establish and enforce policies and practices essential for fulfilling their PDPA obligations.
+Organizations are specifically needed to appoint at least one person, known as the Data Protection Officer (DPO), to oversee data protection duties within the organization and ensure compliance with the PDPA.
+To keep abreast of developments in the PDPA, DPOs can register with the PDPC.

+those responsibilities to other officers once named.
 Organizations are free to analyze and determine, based on their needs, whether the DPO function should be a separate obligation or an additional function within the organization’s current role.
-In turn, the DPO can assign

 However, note that the DPO role is the responsibility of management and that the outsourcing service can only cover the operational aspects of the DPO role.